Securing Your Connect Webhook Listener

 Since we know the characteristics of the good requests from DocuSign, you should configure your system to block any requests unless they are:

 - POST requests.
-The Connect service only initiates POST requests.
+The Connect service only uses POST requests.

 The Drawbridge: SSL/TLS